We are deeply sorry for your loss - the staff at Leonard Memorial Funeral Home & Cremations

 In lieu of flowers, Warren's family believe he would want donations to go to Fisher House Foundation, an Organization that builds comfort homes where military and veteran families can stay free of charge while a loved one is in the hospital.

-To send sympathy gifts to the family or plant a tree in memory of Warren Wieland, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Warren Wieland, please visit our Tree Store.